MJy1023/DHLIM-ADP/README.md

 This repository contains the official implementation of "Adaptive Dendritic Plasticity in Brain-inspired Dynamic Neural Networks for Enhanced Multi-timescale Feature Extraction" (Under Review at IEEE TNNLS).

 ## Coming Soon
 🚧 This repository is under construction.
-The code will be made publicly available upon paper acceptance.
+The code will be made publicly available soon.

 ## Overview
 We propose a novel brain-inspired dynamic neural network with two key innovations: